 Cholesterol and Triglycerides: Eating Fish and Fish Oil

 Eating fish, at least 2 servings each week, is part of a heart-healthy diet.
-But fish and fish oil supplements do not help lower cholesterol.

 Eating fish may help lower your risk of heart disease.
 Health Canada recommends that healthy adults eat at least 2 servings of fish a week.
 Oily fish, which contain omega-3 fatty acids, are best for your heart.
 These fish include tuna, salmon, mackerel, lake trout, herring, and sardines.